 We offer a variety of peer support including coaching, support groups, workshops, and ongoing classes.
 For more information about current peer support opportunities or to discuss an idea for a new program, contact us.

-**Please Note: All programs are currently being offered virtually.
-Support is offered through Zoom, telephone calls and email depending on individual preference.
+**Please Note: All programs are now being offered as a hybrid model (virtually through Zoom meetings or in-person at our Centre) depending on individual preference.